luchettodj94/A-Better-Way-Through-Internet/README.md

 Firefox: https://addons.mozilla.org/en-US/firefox/addon/fastforwardteam

-Note: some filters had to be removed by complains like from Linkvertise, you can re-add them by going to the extension setting and copy/paste to the "Custom bypass" the following script:
+Note: some filters had to be removed by complains like from Linkvertise, you can re-add them by going to the extension setting (blue icon) and copy/paste to the "Custom bypass" the following script:

 https://raw.githubusercontent.com/FastForwardTeam/FastForward/main/src/linkvertise.js